-- Wash the cranberries and cook them in water until the skin pops out.
+- Wash the cranberries and boil them in water until the skin comes off.

 - Take a pan and add the sugar, jaggery, vinegar, cardamom powder, and bring it to boil.

-- Add the puree and cook until it gets a jam-like consistency.
+- Add the puree and cook until you get a jam-like consistency.

-Cranberry can be termed as a wonder berry since it is a cure for many ailments which seem to pop up more often when the body is weak, tender and low on immunity during pregnancy.
-Cranberry juice for UTI while pregnant is also a well-known remedy.
+Cranberries can be termed as a wonder berry since they are a cure for the many ailments that pop up when the body is weak, tender, and low on immunity during pregnancy.
 However, having too much of the berry can have its downsides.
-Therefore, taking precaution and consulting a doctor before including it in your daily diet is advisable.
+Therefore, taking precautions and consulting a doctor before including it in your daily diet is advisable.

 Also Read: Consuming Blueberries during Pregnancy